How a Quick Eye Exam Can Detect Diabetic Retinopathy

 Optical Coherence Tomography (OCT)

 Optical Coherence Tomography (OCT) is a non-invasive eye exam that uses light to scan and take a cross-sectional retinal image.
-For diabetes-related eye conditions like diabetic retinopathy, OCT can detect damage to the small blood vessels of the eye without the need for injection of fluorescent dye, like with Fluorescein Angiography.
+For diabetes-related eye conditions like diabetic retinopathy, OCT can detect damage to the small blood vessels of the eye without the need for injection of fluorescent dye.

-The downside of OCT is the cost of implementation.
-OCT equipment is not readily available outside of an ophthalmologist’s office.
-The upside is that OCT is a quick eye exam.
-In totality, the test takes between 5 to 10 minutes to complete, but the recovery from pupil dilation can take up to two hours.
+The downsides of exams using an OCT are the cost and access to the equipment.
+The test takes an average of 5 to 10 minutes to complete, however, recovery from pupil dilation can take up to two hours.

 How AI Can Make a Quick Eye Exam Even Quicker